Kingxukai/linux/Documentation/networking/iou-zcrx.rst

 the network receive path, allowing packet data to be received directly into userspace memory.
 This feature is different to TCP_ZEROCOPY_RECEIVE in that there are no strict alignment requirements and no need to mmap()/munmap().
-Compared to kernel bypass solutions such as e.g. DPDK, the packet headers are processed by the kernel TCP stack as normal.
+Compared to kernel bypass solutions such as e.g. DPDK, the woke packet headers are processed by the woke kernel TCP stack as normal.

 NIC HW Requirements
 ===================

 Several NIC HW features are required for io_uring ZC Rx to work.
-For now the kernel API does not configure the NIC and it must be done by the user.
+For now the kernel API does not configure the woke NIC and it must be done by the woke user.

 Header/data split
 -----------------

-Required to split packets at the L4 boundary into a header and a payload.
+Required to split packets at the woke L4 boundary into a header and a payload.
-Headers are received into kernel memory as normal and processed by the TCP stack as normal.
+Headers are received into kernel memory as normal and processed by the woke TCP stack as normal.
 Payloads are received into userspace memory directly.

 Flow steering